drmartinezrabert/EcoSysEM/README.md

 - `selAlt`.
 Selected altitude (in m).
 List [min Altitude, max Altitude].
 - `resolution`.
 Resolution of altitude array, that is, the size of altitude nodes per layer (in m).
 This attribute must be an _integer_.

+The **ISA instance** has the following attributes:
+- Altitude (`.altitude`).
+List of atmospheric altitudes in meters.
+- Temperature (`.temperature`).
+List of temperatures in Kelvin.
+- Pressure (`.pressure`).
+List of pressures in Pascals.
+- Partial pressure of compounds (`.Pi`).
+Dictionary of partial pressure of compounds throughout the atmosphere. `{'compound': [partial pressure]}`.
+- Gas concentration of compounds (`.Ci_G`).
+Dictionary of gas concentration of compounds throughout the atmosphere. `{'compound': [gas concentration]}`.
+- Freshwater concentration of compounds (`.Ci_LFW`).
+Dicitonary of concentration of compounds in freshwater aerosol throughout the atmosphere. `{'compound': [liquid concentration]}`
+- Seawater concentration of compounds (`.Ci_LSW`).
+Dictionary of concentration of compounds in seawater aerosol throughout the atmosphere. `{'compound': [liquid concentration]}`
+- Compounds (`.compounds`).
+List of atmospheric compounds.
+- Dry composition (`.compositions`).
+Dictionary of atmospheric dry composition of the atmospehre in %vol. `{'compound': [air composition]}`
+- pH (`.pH`). pH of aerosol.
+- Air water content (`.H2O`).
+Atmospheric water content.
+- Layers of atmosphere (`.layers`).
+Selected layers of the atmosphere.
+Layers from 0 to 7: 0 - 'Troposphere', 1 - 'Tropopause', 2 - 'Stratosphere I', 3 - 'Stratosphere II', 4 - Stratopause', 5 - 'Mesosphere I', 6 - 'Mesosphere II', 7 - 'Mesopause'.

 Here is an example:
 ```python
 from envdef import ISA